A generalization of Kummer theory to Hopf-Galois extensions: Preliminaries

 \subsection{Linearly disjoint extensions}

 Let $K$ be a field and let $L_1$ and $L_2$ be field extensions of $K$ contained in the algebraic closure $\overline{K}$ of $K$.
 Then the morphism defined by $x_1\otimes x_2\mapsto x_1x_2$ and extended by $K$-linearity is always surjective.
 We say that $L_1$ and $L_2$ are $K$-linearly disjoint, or that $L_1/K$ and $L_2/K$ are linearly disjoint, if the map above is bijective, or equivalently, if $L_1\otimes_KL_2$ is a field.
 It is easy to see that if $L_1$ and $L_2$ are $K$-linearly disjoint, then $L_1\cap L_2=K$.
-The converse in general does not hold, but it is true under fairly general restrictions on $L_1/K$ and $L_2/K$.
+The converse in general does not hold.